Recently added item(s) ×

 One of the yummiest parts of the Purim holiday is baking hamantaschen (also spelled hamentashen).
 A hamantaschen (in Hebrew oznei Haman) is a triangle cookie with delicious filling inside.

 Why do we eat hamantaschen?
 There are many explanations, but it is understood that the tradition started in Europe where mohntaschen (poppy seed pockets) were a popular German pastry.
 Hamantaschen means Haman's pockets – Haman's pockets were filled with bribe money.
+Similarly, these pastries are stuffed with various fillings.

 Today, many believe the three corners of the cookies represent the three-cornered hat that Haman wore.
 By eating an image of his hat, we are symbolically eradicating his memory.
 Others say they represent Haman's ears, in reference to the Jews defeating their enemy's ears.